wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

    <pre><strong>git status -s -b</strong></pre>

-   Notice the green "M" and "A" showing it's being tracked:
+   Notice the green "M" (for modifed) and "A" (for Add) showing it's being tracked:

    <pre>
 M  .gitignore
 A  newfile.md
    </pre>

    <a name="Commit"></a>

    ### git commit

 6. The commit supplies a message describing changes, which applies to all files added.
+For example:

    <pre><strong>git commit -m"Add .DS_Store to .gitignore @hotwilson"</strong></pre>